Calculate THD distortion convert percent to decibels dB signal percent voltage % vs converter damping THD+N - sengpielaudio Checker

 Fill out the gray box and click at the respective calculation bar under it.

-Don't forget to enter the minus sign with the distortion attenuation in decibels.
+Don't forget to enter the minus sign for the distortion attenuation in decibels.

-The distortion factor is always smaller than 1 or less than 100 %,
+The distortion factor is always less than 1 or less than 100%, therefore, the total harmonic distortion

 Distortion attenuation